 The Kings repeatedly have reached out to Cousins much as Tom Cruise reached out to Cuba Gooding Jr. in an Arizona Cardinals locker room bathroom in the movie "Jerry Maguire."

 "Help us, help you.
-Help US
+Help US help YOU!"

 But Cousins, it seems, refuses help.
 Apparently, he doesn't have the problem; it's everybody else teammates and his coaches included who has the problem.